 Graduates will possess a solid foundation of knowledge and performance skills in the criminal justice field and legal system and will also have the ability to make ethically sound and appropriate decisions in response to the challenges presented to them in their professional and personal lives.

 Faculty and staff of the School of Criminal Justice will demonstrate, model, and promote a respect for diversity and commitments to integrity, intellectual and moral virtues, and lifelong learning through effective teaching, active scholarship, and service.

-The Michigan State Requirements for Licensure in Law Enforcement
+The Michigan State Requirements for Certification in Law Enforcement

 Grand Valley State University offers two unique police academy programs: a 16-week Basic Police Academy and an abbreviated eight week Military Police Basic Training Program (MPBTP) designed specifically for military police veterans.
 Both academy programs are conducted during the spring and summer semester.
-Upon successful completion of either program and the state law enforcement licensing examination, participants will be eligible to be licensed as a law enforcement officer in the State of Michigan.
-Students selected to attend the 16-week Basic Police Academy must enroll in the following courses (15 credits): CJ 415, CJ 416, CJ 417, CJ 418, and CJ 419.
-Students selected to attend the eight-week MPBTP must enroll in the following courses (6 credits): CJ 415 and CJ 416.
+Upon completion of either program, participants will have all of the qualifications necessary to be a licensed law enforcement officer in the State of Michigan.
+Students selected to attend the 16-week Basic Police Academy must enroll in the following courses (15 credits): CJ415, CJ416, CJ417, CJ418, and CJ419.
+Students selected to attend the 8-week MPBTP must enroll in the following courses (6 credits): CJ415 and CJ416.